Eagle Mountain Sanctuary provides ample natural perching to its residents.

 - The largest enclosure is called the ‘Pick a Mate’ section.
 It is the home of eligible bachelor and bachelorettes Eagles—all with physical disabilities but with at least partial flight ability.
 Many of our Bald Eagle breeding pairs throughout the years have resulted from two Eagles from this section choosing each other as mates, at which point they are given their own private enclosure with the hope that they will reproduce and raise Eaglets that will be released into the wild.

 - Three large enclosures are dedicated to nesting pairs.
 They are outfitted with a man-made nesting structure that the pairs ‘make their own’ with nestorations and natural materials from the enclosure.
-Currently, two of these enclosures are inhabited by Bald Eagle breeding pairs ‘Independence’ & ‘Franklin’ and ‘Hero’ & ‘Volunteer.’
-The third enclosure belongs to ‘Isaiah’ & ‘Mrs. Jefferson.’
+These private enclosures are home to Bald Eagle breeding pairs ‘Independence’ & ‘Franklin,’ Eleanor’ & ‘Mr. Roosevelt,’ and ‘Isaiah’ & ‘Mrs. Jefferson.’
 Four other Bald and Golden Eagle breeding pairs reside at AEF’s off-park facility in private spacious breeding enclosures.